Rindos affair

-The Rindos affair was an academic scandal that occurred at the University of Western Australia.
+The Rindos affair was an academic scandal that occurred at the University of Western Australia (UWA) in the early 1990s.
+The controversy involved allegations of misconduct within the Department of Archaeology, the denial of tenure to American archaeologist David Rindos, and a related defamation case arising from online comments about the dispute.

 Background

-In early 1989, David Rindos, an archaeologist by qualification, was hired to fill a vacancy in the university's Department of Archaeology.
-Rindos commenced work on 13 June 1989.
+In early 1989, David Rindos, an archaeologist by qualification, was hired to fill a vacancy in UWA's Department of Archaeology and commenced work on 13 June 1989.
 In 1990, the head of department, Dr Sandra Bowdler, took study leave.
-Bowdler was the Foundation Professor of Archaeology.
-Rindos became acting head of department in her place.
+Bowdler was the Foundation Professor of Archaeology, and Rindos served as acting head of department during her absence.

-Rindos later said that during his time as acting head, he was made aware of problems in the department, including favouritism and affairs between students and staff members.
-In December 1990, Rindos wrote a memo to Professor Charles Oxnard, then-head of Agriculture and Science, detailing the allegations of academic misconduct against Bowdler.
+Rindos later reported that while acting head he became aware of problems in the department, including favouritism and relationships between staff and students.
+In December 1990, he sent a memorandum to Professor Charles Oxnard, then-head of Agriculture and Science, detailing allegations of academic misconduct against Bowdler.

+Tenure dispute

-In June 1992, Rindos' three-year probation period was complete and a decision on tenure was due.
-In May, the Vice-Chancellor, Fay Gale, had extended the review period by six months after having received a memo from Dr Michael Partis, the new head of department.
-A Tenure Review Committee was formed as a result.
-After an hour of deliberation, the committee unanimously decided to deny tenure.
+In June 1992, Rindos' three-year probationary period was complete and a decision on tenure was due.
+In May, Vice-Chancellor Fay Gale extended the review period by six months after receiving a memo from Dr Michael Partis, the new head of department.
+A Tenure Review Committee was formed and, after an hour of deliberation, unanimously decided to deny tenure.

-In July 1992 the Department of Archaeology was dissolved.

-On 10 June 1993, Rindos was dismissed, effective 13 June.
+The Department of Archaeology was dissolved in July 1992, and on 10 June 1993, Rindos was dismissed, effective 13 June.
 In early 1996, the university's Senate announced an inquiry into the denial of tenure to Rindos.
-The terms of reference of the inquiry did not extend to investigating the allegations of misconduct against Bowdler.
+The terms of reference did not extend to investigating the allegations of misconduct against Bowdler.

-The Western Australian Legislative Council investigated the denial of tenure to Rindos.
-Their report was delivered in December 1997.
+The Western Australian Legislative Council also investigated the denial of tenure, delivering its report in December 1997.